 There are two ways to search:

-- UConn’s Digital Commons contains many recent Honors theses.
+- UConn’s Open Commons contains many recent Honors theses.

-- All Honors theses written since 2006 are listed in the following PDFs and hyperlinked to Digital Commons where available:
+- For Honors graduates, all Honors theses written since 2006 are listed in the following PDFs and the titles are hyperlinked to Open Commons where available:

 Note: Questions about the PDFs may be directed to the Honors Program Office.